troystribling/BlueCap/Documentation/CentralManager.md

 public enum ServiceError : Swift.Error {
     // Thrown by discoverAllCharcteristics and discoverCharcteristics if service discovery timeout is exceeded. case characteristicDiscoveryTimeout
+    // Service has no associated Peripheral.
+    case unconfigured
 }
 ```